dshanske/simple-location/readme.txt

 == Description ==

 Completely rewritten from the initial version.
-Supports the collection and basic display of location data.
+Supports the collection and basic display of location data for both posts and pages.

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, GeoData can be also be stored by the mobile WordPress apps.

-It also adds location data to pages, allowing you to create a page about a location.
+Offers the opportunity to change the timezone on a per-post basis.

 == Other Notes ==